 A position on our School and College Leaver programme is one of the best ways to kickstart your career with PwC.
-All of our apprenticeships are designed to help you develop your business skills through real client work, while also completing formal training and studying towards qualifications to give you a head start in your career.
+All of our School and College Leaver programmes are designed to help you develop your business skills through real client work, while also completing formal training and studying towards qualifications to give you a head start in your career.
 PwC will provide you with support all the way.
 You’ll earn a competitive salary, benefit from our excellent support networks and have the opportunity to continually progress your career.
 Just like our graduate joiners, you’ll work on varied and challenging client and internal projects, which make a real difference to the world of business.
 You’ll be coached by our people, who are experts in their field, and at the same time, thanks to our study support, you won’t need to worry about paying for course and exam fees, textbooks or revision materials.

 What you’ll gain

 Please see below for information on our Professional Qualifications.
 Please check individual job descriptions to see which you will be studying towards.

 You'll enjoy plenty of practical, on-the-job training while studying for a professional qualification with the ATT (Association of Tax Technicians) as a core part of your programme, which is a nationally recognised qualification.